-Key audit matter 2 (Continued) Our audit response Impairment assessment of freehold property classified under property, plant and equipment (refer to Note 3.2 and 9 to the financial statements) We obtained and reviewed management's assessment of the recoverable amount of the Group's freehold property by performing the following: (Continued) • Involved our internal valuation resources in assessing the appropriateness of the methodology and the reasonableness of the assumptions and inputs used by management as disclosed in Note 9 to the financial statements and performed sensitivity analysis on the recoverable amount by simulating reasonable changes in the key assumptions in light of the increased estimation uncertainty in market and economic conditions brought on by macro-economic factors; and Reviewed the adequacy of the Group's disclosures in the financial statements relating to key sources of estimation uncertainty, and property, plant and equipment, which are fundamental to users' understanding of this matter.
-They comprise key assumptions, estimation uncertainty and sensitivity of the recoverable amount, including information that the impairment recorded in the Group's financial statements as at 31 July 2022 was estimated based on conditions prevailing on that date.
+Key audit matter 2 (Continued) Our audit response Impairment assessment of freehold property classified under property, plant and equipment (refer to Note 3.2 and 9 to the financial statements) We obtained and reviewed management's assessment of the recoverable amount of the Group's freehold property by performing the following: (Continued) • Involved our internal valuation resources in assessing the appropriateness of the methodology and the reasonableness of the assumptions and inputs used by management as disclosed in Note 9 to the financial statements and performed sensitivity analysis on the recoverable amount by simulating reasonable changes in the key assumptions; and Reviewed the adequacy of the Group's disclosures in the financial statements relating to key sources of estimation uncertainty, and property, plant and equipment, which are fundamental to users' understanding of this matter.
+They comprise key assumptions, estimation uncertainty and sensitivity of the recoverable amount, including information that the impairment recorded in the Group's financial statements as at 31 July 2023 was estimated based on conditions prevailing on that date.